ED searches Maharashtra minister Anil Parab’s properties in money-laundering inquiry

 Commenting on the matter, Maharashtra Deputy Chief Minister Ajit Pawar said on Thursday that central investigation agencies had the right to carry out raids, but they should not misuse their powers, ANI reported.
 “All I want to say is that action should be held in a transparent manner,” he added.

+“You [the Bharatiya Janata Party] have central agencies with you,” party’s chief spokesperson Sanjay Raut said.
+“If anyone thinks their political opponents will be destroyed by this, if anyone thinks that such acts will build pressure on the Shiv Sena or the Maha Vikas Aghadi, then they are wrong.
+Every action will only make our resolve stronger.”

+He said that charges against some BJP leaders are far more serious than what the leaders of the Maha Vikas Aghadi government are being investigated for.
+Raut said that the impending civic body elections in the state will be conducted smoothly.

-In September, Parab had filed a Rs 100-crore defamation suit in the Bombay High Court against Bharatiya Janata Party leader Kirit Somaiya for making “reckless” allegations against him.
+In September, Parab had filed a Rs 100-crore defamation suit in the Bombay High Court against BJP leader Kirit Somaiya for making “reckless” allegations against him.

 The Shiv Sena leader claimed that Somaiya had in a tweet in June alleged that he was involved in construction of multiple illegal properties in the Ratnagiri district.
 Parab said he had no connection with the constructions mentioned by Somaiya.